KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 **Resonance, not name, determines placement.**

 For example:
-- Lucifer as Light-Bearer may align with DS / DM
-  (reflecting a pre-Fall origin and supernal structural capacity,
+- Lucifer as Light-Bearer reflects a pre-Fall origin —
+  the structural capacity he possessed before inversion,
-  not his subversal operative function).
+  not his subversal operative function.
+  His canonical placement is IDP / IDL (Psychea / Nyxea)
+  with an IDS / IDM (Fractus / Mortus) cascade.
-- Lucifer as Divider may reflect IDS / IDM or IDP / IDL.
+- Lucifer as Divider operates across these inverse layers,
+  architecting fragmentation and mimicry.

 A war deity may align with DS / DM when harmonized,
 or ISS / ISM when distorted toward domination.